lborocs/team-projects-part-2-team-013/web/ui-elements/README.md

 - Current page title element
 - (done - quill) Textarea input with formatting buttons (B, I, bullets etc.) for wiki, editing task descriptions (?)
-- Potential context menu for use throughout UI
+- (done) Potential context menu for use throughout UI
-- (done) Drop down window for the notifications panel.
+- (done) Drop down window for the notifications panel
+- task state dropdown for list view

 **the js files are there to show the bare minimum needed for the element to function.
 Make sure you've got event listeners on all elements you want to interact with**